-- 1. For those items not being committed to as a part of the Technical Proposal, Proposer shall provide a Cost to Complete and Construction Time.
-Cost to Complete is not required to be provided for those items being committed to in the Technical Proposal.
-Construction Time for Variable Scope items not being committed to in the Technical Proposal, shall be defined as all additional time to complete the selected Variable Scope items beyond the Construction Time provided above in the Base Scope section. - 2.
-If Variable Scope items are not committed to in the Technical Proposal, SCDOT reserves the right to add any or all of the remaining Variable Scope items to the Project either after award and prior to contract execution, or as a contract change order, for the listed Cost to Complete and Construction Time on this bid form.
-The Proposer's Cost to Complete for each Variable Scope item shall be guaranteed as outlined in Section 7, General Information.
+- 1. Proposer shall check those Variable Scope items below that are to be provided as a part of the Project and completed within the Total Cost to Complete (A) outlined above in this form - 2.
+For those remaining items not being committed to as a part of this Project, i.e. not checked, the Technical Proposal, Proposer shall provide a Cost to Complete and Construction Time.
+Cost to Complete is not required to be provided for checked items being included as a part of the Project. those items being committed to in the Technical Proposal.
+Construction Time for Variable Scope items not being provided as part of the Project committed to in the Technical Proposal, shall be defined as all additional time to complete the not checked selected Variable Scope items beyond the Construction Time provided in the Agreement. above in the Base Scope section. - 3.
+If Variable Scope items are not provided as a part of the Project, i.e. not checked committed to in the Technical Proposal, SCDOT reserves the right to add any or all of the remaining Variable Scope items to the Project either after award and prior to contract execution, or as a contract change order, for the listed Cost to Complete and Construction Time on this bid form.
+The Proposer's Cost to Complete and Construction Time for each Variable Scope item shall be guaranteed as outlined in Section 7, General Information. - 4.
+For Variable Scope items #1 and #4, unless point C is included, provide cost and time data for remaining options not included. - 5.
+The Construction Time in the chart below is the anticipated time to complete the work and does not include additional time for out of season paying, holidays etc.